Rhetaugh Graves Dumas: Early life

-Work
+Career

 Dumas earned a master's degree in nursing in 1961 from Yale School of Nursing and joined the school's faculty, ultimately becoming an associate professor and the chair of psychiatric nursing.
 While at Yale, she served as a member of the Board of Public School Education in New Haven and helped mental health professionals get involved with parents and students during the school riots of the 1960s.
 She worked simultaneously as Director of Nursing at the Connecticut Mental Health Center and as Chair of the Yale Department of Psychiatric Nursing.

 Beginning in the 1970s, Dumas held leadership positions with the National Institute of Mental Health.
 She was the chief of the organization's Psychiatric Nursing Education Branch.
 Between 1979 and 1981, she was the first nurse, female, or African-American to serve as the deputy director of the NIMH.
 In 1979 she was appointed by Patricia Roberts Harris, secretary of Health and Human Services, to the position of deputy director.
 During her time at the NIMH, according to her obituary in Nursing Outlook, she "played a major role in redirecting professional training to meet the needs of the unserved and underserved, a policy focus that continues to this day."
 While at NIMH, Dumas earned a doctoral degree from Union Institute.

 Dumas worked for the University of Michigan for over 20 years, and she served three terms there as the nursing school dean.
 Dumas was the first Black female dean at Michigan, but left the position when she was appointed Vice Provost for Health and the Lucille Cole Professor of Nursing.

 Dumas served terms as president of the American Academy of Nursing and the National League for Nursing.
 She was a member of the Institute of Medicine and a fellow of the A.K.
 Rice Institute.
 She received a presidential appointment to the National Bioethics Advisory Committee and she was awarded the President's 21st Century Award from the National Women's Hall of Fame.
 She was a Charter Fellow of the American Academy of Nursing and was named a Living Legend by the academy in 2002.
 Dumas received honorary doctorates from the University of Cincinnati, University of San Diego, Yale University and Dillard University.
 She gave the keynote address at the 1998 conference of the American Association for the History of Nursing in Mississippi.

 Her published work includes "The Effect of Nursing Care on Postoperative Vomiting" and "Dilemmas of Black Females in Leadership."